catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

 ..
 Warning::

-  When choosing a size for the volume you attach to your database instance there is a limit of 200GB per volume.
+  When choosing a size for the volume attached to your database there is a limit of 200GB per volume.
 There is also a limit of 800GB per region for the collective amount of volumes you have attached to your database instances.

-  For this example we will be using a 5GB volume for our database instance.
+  For this example we will only be using a 5GB volume for our database instance.

 First, lets determine what datastore types are available to us.